-Therefore, cash is not a very attractive option for savers.
+Therefore, cash is not an attractive option for savers.
 The interest rate is currently below the rate of inflation, which means cash is slowly eroding year on year and becoming less valuable.

 Savers are punished for keeping their hard-earned cash in a bank account, and the only other options are to either spend it or invest it.
 As spending cash doesn’t build wealth, the only real option is investing.

-By investing, one is able to take advantage of the value created by some of the world’s best companies and beat the rate of inflation.
+By investing, you are able to take advantage of the value created by some of the world’s best companies and beat the rate of inflation.

 One common mistake is to have lots of overlap between several funds.
 For example, someone buying a FTSE 350 fund and a FTSE 100 fund would be paying fees for two tracker funds that are greatly similar.